 The Camberwell Foyer and Nando's restaurant.
 Site of Theatre Metropole built to bring West End successes to Camberwell.
 It had an ornate interior with private boxes.
 The name was changed to the Empire and in 1937 it was demolished to become an Odeon cinema.
 The Odeon was by Andrew Mather.
 And closed in 1975 with The Night Porter.
 The building then became a Dickie Dirts clothing warehouse.

 Crawford Primary School.
 The school is in four buildings the largest of which was built in 1884.
-An extension was built in 1972-5 by Roger Wilkes.
-Of by the I.L.E.A.
+An extension was built in 1972-5 by Roger Wilkes for the I.L.E.A.
 Architect's Department.
-The “caretaker’s house” has been converted into the Sybil Phoenix Centre for pupils at risk of exclusion
+The “caretaker’s house” was converted into the Sybil Phoenix Centre for pupils at risk of exclusion

 Named from the hunting lodge of Prince George of Denmark, Queen Anne's husband.
 Runs south from Camberwell Green.
 Previously called Camberwell High Street.